Road closures for street parties

 The best councils do not make any charge for temporary road closures for small street parties, even when there is no national event such as a jubilee etc. Even a small charge puts residents off and should be avoided.

-Also, the Department of Transport has written to councils (download the letter) and publicised here that:
+Also, the Department of Transport has written to councils (download the letter) saying that:

 "..for most small organised street parties that don't affect the wider road network, there is no requirement in law for local authorities to advertise proposed closures or carry out consultations.
 Neither are specific signs or other traffic management equipment required.
 Local authorities should act proportionately, wisely, and in the public interest - and highways law does not stop them doing that".